 Although irrelevant for most people, regular and intense exercise regimes can impact male and female fertility.
 Regular, moderate exercise is however proven to aid various body functions, including reproduction.

-When exercising, do be mindful of taking any supplementary drugs and substances, tight underwear and your exposure to excessive heat sources (e.g. hot baths or saunas).
+When exercising, do be mindful of taking any supplementary drugs and substances, wearing tight underwear and limiting your exposure to excessive heat sources (e.g. hot baths or saunas).
 Do seek advice from TFP if you are concerned that your exercise regime or occupation could be impacting your fertility.

 Wondering where to start when it comes to vitamins?
 We’ve broken down the key vitamins and supplements of interest for your fertility, and all of these can be bought over the counter at your local chemist, in supermarkets and in health stores.